Mitch Haniger Player Props: Giants vs. Cardinals

-Mitch Haniger makes his season debut when the San Francisco Giants battle the St. Louis Cardinals and Jordan Montgomery at Oracle Park, Monday at 9:45 PM ET.
+After going 0-for-2 with an RBI in his last game, Mitch Haniger and the San Francisco Giants take on the St. Louis Cardinals (who will start Jake Woodford) at 9:45 PM ET on Tuesday.

+He had a hitless showing in his previous game (0-for-2 with an RBI) against the Cardinals.

 Mitch Haniger Game Info & Props vs. the Cardinals